kristoferlund/ii-tanstack-router-demo/README.md

 });
 ```

-Important: `beforeLoad` runs during navigation and does not automatically react to later auth changes — inside components observe auth state reactively.
+> Important: `beforeLoad` runs during navigation and does not automatically react to later auth changes — inside components observe auth state reactively.

-Login flow (UI)
+## Login flow (UI)

 Use the `useInternetIdentity()` hook from `ic-use-internet-identity` inside components to trigger `login()` during a user interaction (for example, on a button click).
 The hook exposes `login()`, `clear()`, `status`, `error`, `identity` and convenience booleans (`isIdle`, `isLoggingIn`, etc.).

 Attach the restored identity to your actor hooks by calling each hook's `authenticate(identity)`; the `ic-use-actor` helper `authenticateAll(identity)` can authenticate all registered hooks at once.

-Project structure
+## Project structure

 - `src/frontend` — React app, components, routes, `main.tsx` (where `InternetIdentityProvider` is mounted).
 - `src/backend` — Rust canister (simple greet example used by the template).
 - `routeTree.gen.ts` — generated TanStack Router route tree used by the demo.

-Notes about this demo
+## Notes

-- This repository references the helper libraries as local workspace packages in `package.json`:
+- The repository references helper libraries as local workspace packages in `package.json` for local development:
-  - `ic-use-actor` and `ic-use-internet-identity` are referenced with `file:` paths for local development.
+  - `ic-use-actor` and `ic-use-internet-identity` (look for `file:` entries in `package.json`).
 - Recent changes in this demo:
   - Use local Internet Identity for authentication when running locally.
   - Use `ic-use-actor` for backend calls and demonstrate authenticating actors before protected routes load.
-- If you want to use published packages instead of local workspace packages, replace the `file:` dependencies in `package.json` with the npm package names.
+- If you prefer published packages instead of local workspace packages, replace the `file:` dependencies in `package.json` with the npm package names.

-Contributing
+## Contributing

 Small, focused PRs are welcome.
 See `AGENTS.md` for recommended local dev commands and constraints when working with canisters.

-License
+## License

 This demo is provided under the MIT License.
 See the `LICENSE` file for details.